babblevoice/devweb/README.md

 ### Lifecycle stages

-One lifecycle stage is currently supported:
+Two lifecycle stages are currently supported:

+1. request receive, callbacks for which can be stored as methods on `lifecycleHooks.onRequestReceive`
-1. response send, callbacks for which can be stored as methods on `lifecycleHooks.onResponseSend`
+2. response send, callbacks for which can be stored as methods on `lifecycleHooks.onResponseSend`